zunction/python-codes/README.md

 # python-codes
-A collection of my python codes for my personal use
+A collection of my python codes for my personal use.

 --
 ## python codes in here